Oak Forest Dethatching Lawn Services

 Understanding Thatch Buildup in Oak Forest’s Heavy Clay Soils

 Oak Forest’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey for Cook County.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after years of development and traffic.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress the soil.
-Thatch—a layer of undecomposed stems and roots—should not exceed 0.5 inches; beyond this, it compounds drainage issues, restricts air to roots, and creates favorable conditions for fungal diseases.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, a species prone to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases (such as summer patch or necrotic ring spot) become more prevalent.
 Key indicators that dethatching is needed include:

 Oak Forest Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas